Cats

 Here’s something you should know:

+These majestic felines belong to one of the most active and fun-loving breeds.
 Not being able to provide your Bengal cat with some activity can quickly escalate into a disaster.

-So, how to keep your Bengal cat entertained?
-This can be done by getting your Bengal cat lots of toys and playing with your cat at least 2-3 times a day.
+Here’s what you need to do: Buy your Bengal cat lots of toys and play with your cat at least 2-3 times a day.
 Bengal cats love interactive toys, catnip, cat trees, and pools.
 These toys and activities can keep them entertained.

 What does that mean?